New import charges on all shipments

 VAT and import charges are always due on shipments with a value in excess of €150.

 VAT and import charges are due anyway?
 Pay fast and safe with the My bpost app or Track & Trace!

 The webshop didn’t include the VAT and import charges at sale?
-As of 7 June 2021 the import charges and VAT will no longer be collected by the postman or paid in a bpost Pick-up point.
-(Unless your parcel arrived in Belgium before 7 June).
+Easily pay the VAT and import charges online via the My bpost app or Track & Trace.
 You will always be asked to pay prior to delivery of your shipment.
-This is easy with the My bpost app or Track & Trace.

 bpost notifies you via the My bpost app, per text, email or letter.

 For a cost overview go to the My bpost app or the Track & Trace page.